Illustration of a bodybuilder doing a 4-day training split to build muscle.

 5. Hybrid Splits: These are the mysterious workout splits used for more peculiar goals.

-We’ll break them all down.
-But first, we need to understand the ideal training volume and frequency for provoking muscle growth.
-Once we know that, we can divide that volume up into different workout splits.
+I’ll break all the splits down, giving you some clear recommendations.
+But first, you need to understand the ideal training volume and frequency for provoking muscle growth.
+Once you know that, we can divide that volume into different workout splits.

 How to Make a Workout Split